If you’re planning to travel to the US for a holiday, you have to have the relevant permission from US authorities to enter the country.

 Beware Border Control!

-While ESTA approval or a visa will permit you to trval to the US, gaining entry will remain subject to the discretion of the border officials.
+While ESTA approval or a visa will permit you to travel to the US, gaining entry will remain subject to the discretion of the border officials.
 You may be required to answer further questions relating to your circumstances and plans while in the US in order to be granted entry.
+It is advisable therefore to carry documents with you to prove that you are a genuine visitor, such as your travel itinerary and proof of your ties to your home country such as a letter from your employer.

-We can also provide specialist advice on the nonimmigrant visa options available to you where the VWP is not available or appropriate for your circumstances.
+We can also provide specialist advice on the visa options available to you where ESTA is not available or appropriate for your circumstances.

 If you have questions on the Visa Waiver Program, please contact us.